Creating Machine Users

 ci-user

-Invite the ci-user
+Invite the ci-user to your repository

 Checklist:

-Create the appropriate tokens for the ci-user
+Create access tokens for the ci-user

 Checklist: